hashicorp/terraform-provider-vault/website/docs/r/raft_autopilot.html.md

 The following arguments are supported:

-- `cleanup_dead_servers` – (Optional) Specifies automatic removal of dead server nodes periodically.
+- `cleanup_dead_servers` – (Optional) Specifies whether to remove dead server nodes periodically or when a new server joins.
+This requires that `min-quorum` is also set.

 - `dead_server_last_contact_threshold` - (Optional) Limit the amount of time a server can go without leader contact before being considered failed.
+This only takes effect when `cleanup_dead_servers` is set.

 - `last_contact_threshold` - (Optional) Limit the amount of time a server can go without leader contact before being considered unhealthy.